How artist Viviane Sassen brought the hidden histories of Versailles to life at the most international Frieze London yet.

 This year, Dutch artist and photographer Viviane Sassen transported the Deutsche Bank Wealth Management Lounges to the grounds of the Palace of Versailles and its fascinating past, using the space to exhibit images from her latest photographic series, Venus & Mercury.

-Throughout the duration of the fair, Regent’s Park saw an influx of over 60,000 fairgoers, from gallerists, artists, curators and collectors to members of the general public.
-This year, Frieze London, which presents artworks created post-2000, was the most international it has ever been, bringing together 160 galleries from 35 countries.
-Meanwhile, Frieze Masters, which presents antiquities to works from pre-2000, was a temporary home for Botticelli’s Portrait of Michele Marullo Tarcaniota, widely understood to be the last privately-owned painting by the artist.
+During the fair, Regent’s Park saw an influx of over 60,000 visitors, from gallerists, artists, curators and collectors to members of the general public.
+Frieze London, which presents artworks created after the year 2000, was the most international it has ever been, bringing together 160 galleries from 35 countries.
+Meanwhile, Frieze Masters, which presents works from antiquity to the year 2000, was a temporary home for Botticelli’s Portrait of Michele Marullo Tarcaniota, widely understood to be the last privately owned painting by the artist.
 It was on sale for a fair-breaking record of $30 million.